T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 ____________________________________________________________________________

 ### Q) Imagine you are designing a spring boot application that interfaces with multiple external APIs .
 How would you handle API rate limits and failures ?

+      When designing a Spring Boot application that integrates with multiple external APIs, handling rate limits and failures is crucial for reliability and scalability.

+      1. Handling API Rate Limits
+           a.
+Implement Client-Side Rate Limiting:
+                Use a library like Resilience4j RateLimiter to ensure we don’t exceed the provider’s API limits.
+                     * Configure rate limits per API (e.g., 100 requests per minute).
+                     * Queue or delay requests when the limit is reached.

+                     ``
+                     RateLimiterConfig config = RateLimiterConfig.custom()
+                        .limitForPeriod(100)
+                        .limitRefreshPeriod(Duration.ofMinutes(1))
+                        .timeoutDuration(Duration.ofSeconds(2))
+                        .build();

+                    RateLimiter rateLimiter = RateLimiter.of("externalApi", config);
+                    ``

+           b.
+Respect API Provider Headers:
+                Many APIs return headers like X-RateLimit-Remaining or Retry-After.
+                I would inspect these headers and dynamically adjust the request rate or pause calls accordingly.

+           c.
+Caching Responses:
+                To reduce unnecessary external calls, I’d use Spring Cache (e.g., Caffeine/Redis) to cache frequently requested data.

+      2. Handling API Failures
+           a.
+Retry Mechanism with Backoff:
+                Use Resilience4j Retry or Spring Retry for transient failures (e.g., 5xx or timeouts).
+                     * Configure exponential backoff and max retry attempts.
+                     * Avoid retrying for client errors (4xx).

+           b.
+Circuit Breaker Pattern:
+                Implement Resilience4j CircuitBreaker to prevent cascading failures.
+                    * If an API repeatedly fails, the circuit opens and stops sending requests temporarily.
+                    * Once it recovers, the circuit closes automatically.

+           c.
+Fallback Mechanism:
+                Provide fallback responses when an API fails — e.g.,
+                   * Serve cached data
+                   * Return a default response
+                   * Or use an alternate API if available

+           d.
+Timeout and Bulkhead Isolation:
+                   * Set connection and read timeouts in RestTemplate or WebClient.
+                   * Use bulkhead pattern (Resilience4j Bulkhead) to isolate API calls, so one slow API doesn’t affect others.

+      3. Monitoring and Alerting
+           Use Spring Boot Actuator, Micrometer, and tools like Prometheus + Grafana to monitor
+                *     API latency
+                *     Failure rate
+                *     Circuit breaker state
+                *     Rate limit utilization

 ____________________________________________________________________________
  ### Q) Imagine you are designing a Spring Boot application that interfaces with multiple external APIs.
 How would you handle API rate limits and failures ?

 ____________________________________________________________________________
  ### Q) How you would manage externalized configuration and secure sensitive configuration properties in a microservices architecture ?